NSDawn/the-js-quiz/README.md

 While it doesn't disqualify you from being a good JS developer, this quiz covers the quintessential and _necessary_ JS knowledge, and if you aren't flying past these questions, maybe Computer programming isn't the career for you.

 ## 😈 How is it built?
 The JS Quiz uses the front-end full-stack JavaScript library framework language known as React, made by Facebook's Meta corporation.
-This is why it's so blazingly fast 🥵🔥🔥!
+That's why it's so blazingly fast 🥵🔥🔥!

+## 🙎🏽‍♀️ Is this a bloody joke, m8?
+Yes.

 ## 📖 License
 Just take it.
 It's yours.
 The code is kinda dog💩, and you can't blame me for that.
-Credit to `NSDawn` is always nice.
+Credit to `NSDawn` is always nice. /srs